SixLabors/ImageSharp/src/ImageSharp/Formats/Heif/Av1/Readme.md

 A tile consists of one or more superblocks.
 Superblocks can be either 64x64 or 128x128 pixels in size.
 This choice is made per frame, and is specified in the `ObuFrameHeader`.
-A superblock contains one or more partitions, to further devide the area.
+A superblock contains one or more partitions that subdivide the area.

 ## Partition

-A superblock contains one or more Partitions.
-The partition Type determines the number of partitions it is further split in.
+A superblock contains one or more partitions.
+The partition type determines how the area is split.
-Paritions can contain other partitions and blocks.
+Partitions can contain other partitions and blocks.

 ## Block

 ## Transform Block

-A Transform Block is the smallest area of the image, which has the same transformation parameters.
-A block contains ore or more ModeInfos.
+A transform block is the smallest image area that shares transform parameters.
+A block contains one or more mode-information units.

 ## ModeInfo